bdavidxyz/blackbox-spa-js/README.md

 - Such a tool must be technology agnostic, so that the functionnal test suite could be kept "as is" when upgrading or changing MVC framework.

-## Sample

-- The main sample is under

-## Credits

-- blackbox-spa is forked from the [ngScenario](https://github.com/angular/bower-angular-scenario).
-However, ngScenario can not be used outside the Angular world.
-The tool has been hacked so that any javascript application could be blackbox-tested.
-- Samples under test are all part of the TodoMVC project.

 ## Docs

 - BlackboxJS is a fork of [ngScenario](https://github.com/angular/bower-angular-scenario), so all docs about how to install, how to run, etc, applies.